nyabongoedgar/nest-rooms/README.md

 These variables are crucial for establishing a connection to the database.
 Make sure they are accurately configured within your environment file.

+The `room` will be automatically created since we have it synced.

 A sample json file is provided at `./rooms.json`, this can help you in setting up some data in the rooms table

 5. **Start the Server**: